lltfm/openness/works/saltem_hoc/openness_gpt/responses/heretica/openness_gpt-responses-heretica-contemplating_propaganda.md

 deceive many, but it also serves as a "dog whistle", a hidden signal to those who see through it, that pretending to be fooled can benefit them.
-It also offers pretenders plausible deniability, a fig-leaf excuse should the propaganda be later exposed-that they too were taken in by the propaganda and deceived like everyone else.
+It also offers pretenders plausible deniability, a fig-leaf excuse should the propaganda be later exposed—that they too were taken in by the propaganda and deceived like everyone else.

 Or perhaps even this: in an age where information is abundant, propaganda does